This information sheet is designed to help you to understand what an Anterior Cruciate Ligament (ACL) Reconstruction involves.

 ACL Injury is a common problem in which one of the main ligaments which keeps your knee stable to walk on is torn.
 The ACL is a thick fibrous band that sits in the centre of your knee and holds the femur and tibia bones firmly together.
 It prevents the bones from sliding back and forth too much when you walk and run, and particularly when you change direction quickly.

-The ACL is usually torn by a sudden twisting or overstraightening movement.
+The ACL is usually torn by a sudden twisting or over straightening movement.
 This most commonly occurs during sporting activities such as netball and football.
-Most people feel something give way or hear a “pop” inside their knee, and struggle to keep playing.
+Most people feel something give way or “pop” inside their knee and struggle to keep playing.
 The knee will usually become quite swollen, stiff and painful.
 Often it improves over the first couple of weeks after the injury and most people can begin to walk again.

 Your operation is performed under a general anaesthetic (completely asleep).
 The risks of the anaesthetic will be explained to you prior to your operation by the anaesthetist.
 Your risks associated with the anaesthetic are largely related to your general health, so please let us know about all of your medical history.
-In particular, we need to know about any problems you may have experienced with previous anaesthetics, diabetes, heart conditions and any blood thinning tablets that you may be taking (such as Plavix, Clopidigrel, Aspirin and Warfarin).
+In particular we need to know about any problems you may have experienced with previous anaesthetics, diabetes, heart conditions and any blood thinning tablets that you may be taking (such as Plavix, Clopidigrel and Warfarin).
 These will need to be stopped or replaced some days prior to surgery.
 I am usually happy for people to stay on Aspirin.

 The knee is then washed out to remove any debris.
 Local anaesthetic is injected to decrease pain after the surgery and the wounds are sewn up.
 Dressings are placed to cover the wounds and a bandage is wrapped around the knee.
 A splint is then placed over the bandages.